Notes on a Few Abnormalities in Analysis

 Compact spaces are nice.
 Make life a lot easier.
 Things fall apart when the space is not compact.
 Your sequences may converge but not to an element in your space.

-A set can be S can be the set of discontinuities for a function f iff it is the union of countably many closed subsets.
+A set S can be the set of discontinuities for a function f iff it is the union of countably many closed subsets.
 At first I got this but then I realized it means there can be some function that is continuous at all the irrationals and discontinuous at all the rationals.
 And then I got home and looked it up: https://en.wikipedia.org/wiki/Thomae%27s_function .

 I learned about conditional and absolute convergence of series in high school.
 I was unaware though that if a series is only conditionally convergent then you can find a rearrangement which diverges along with different arrangements that sum to every real number.
 It almost feels like cheating, saying that a given series converges when in reality you can shuffle it around and it's an absolute mess.